 What does the template describe?

 Clearly, every database is different, but DynaCRUX attempts to provide a language that can describe fairly complex relationships within a database.
 The Database Template is an XML document that provides such a description.
-Note that there is only one template document per database, but an arbitrary number of XML report documents are possible.
+Note that there is often only one template document per database, but an arbitrary number of XML report documents are possible.
 This is why these are often stored in the database itself.

 Some of the challenges that we faced in designing the template is that a given data object may or may not have an actual representation in the database, and that the naming rules for GUI, data transmission, and database column names may all be different.
 Thus, the template system must allow for all these possibilities and more.